The City of Providence is committed to fair housing and equal opportunity for all citizens.

 • Financing of services

 …of housing to someone on the basis of race, color, religion, ancestral origin, sex, gender identity or expression, familial status (children under 18), marital status, disability (physical or mental), sexual orientation, veteran status, status as a victim of domestic violence, or housing status.

 If you think your banker, landlord, or realtor has discriminated against you, you have been unjustly evicted or harassed, or if you would like to learn more about fair housing laws, please contact the Providence Human Relations Commission at 401-421-2489.

 Affirmatively Furthering Fair Housing

 The Affirmatively Furthering Fair Housing (AFFH) final rule was released by the U.S. Department of Housing and Urban Development (HUD) in July 2015, to equip communities that receive HUD funding with the data and tools that will help them to meet long-standing fair housing obligations in their use of HUD funds.
-While this rule is currently suspended, the City of Providence and its regional partners are engaging in an extensive analysis of fair housing needs through the preparation of an Analysis of Impediments to Fair Housing.
-Stay tuned for notices of public meetings and ways for citizens to participate in the development of this AI.
+While this rule is currently suspended, the City of Providence and its regional partners have engaged in an extensive analysis of fair housing needs through the preparation of an Analysis of Impediments to Fair Housing.